 She compared the negative reaction to people who aren't ready to see their younger siblings grow up.
 "It's hard for people to wrap around the idea that I am grown in real life, even though I do play a teenager on television still," she added, now referring to her Emmy-winning role as Rue Bennett in Euphoria.
-While the show is certainly graphic and deals with mature themes like addiction and sexual assault, she still plays a high school student.
+While the show is certainly graphic and deals with serious adult themes, she still plays a high school student.

-In an interview with Variety, Washington gave a similar response to the backlash, saying that he had no issue playing Zendaya's lover onscreen because she was a woman (of legal age) who was fully in control of what she was doing.
+In an interview with Variety, Washington gave a similar response to the backlash, saying that he had no issue playing Zendaya's lover on screen because she was a woman of age who was fully in control of what she was doing.
 She even taught him some things about acting.
 "People are going to see in this film how much of a woman she is," he explained.
 "She has far more experience than I do in the industry.
 I've only been in it for seven years, so I'm learning from her.
 I appreciated her wisdom and discernment when it comes to this business."

 Although it's not easy changing her Disney Channel star image, she has no regrets.
 In an interview for Variety's Actors on Actors series, when Carey Mulligan told Zendaya that she "surely can't think of yourself as a Disney kid now," the Euphoria star disagreed.
 "The thing is, I am, and to a degree, I am grateful for that," she replied.
 "That's where I started, and I learned so much from that experience...
 I embrace it a little bit.
 It's part of my heritage to a degree."